Prompt Chaining

 Also known as: Pipeline, Sequential Prompting, LLM Pipeline

-A fixed sequence of LLM calls, each consuming the previous step's output.
+Decomposes a task into a fixed chain of LLM calls, each consuming the previous output.

 Decision